Five quick questions and answers about electric cars, charging and holiday homes

 Can I use an emergency charger if there is no charge box?

-One of the biggest challenges is what to do if a holiday home does not have a charge box.
+One of the biggest challenges is no charge box at the holiday home.
 You may be tempted to plug your emergency charger (also known as the granny cable) into a standard socket.

 It takes some time, but the result is a charged EV.